-As the Easter season begins at the Broadway Market today and it becomes the busiest place in Buffalo for the next two weeks, I am going to post a series of ten articles on what the Market can do easily to become a year-round destination for shoppers.
+As the Easter season begins at the Broadway Market today and it becomes the busiest place in Buffalo for the next two weeks, I am going to post a series of seven articles on what the Market can do easily to become a year-round destination for shoppers.

 When you shop at the Broadway Market year-round, Easter time is a surreal experience.
 The place is packed with customers and vendors alike.
 Then, come in a week after Easter and the market is almost ghost-like.
 It is that way for most of the rest of the year.
 I can’t help but to be depressed when I shop while I wonder how can the Broadway Market continue to survive like this?

 In my first post, I am going to focus on Saturdays.